 (m) arrangements for the submission by Lead Parties of Replacement Reserve Bids in respect of BM Units to the NETSO;

 (n) the submission by the NETSO of Replacement Reserve Auction Result Data for the purposes of Section T and Section V.

+(l) arrangements for the submission by Lead Parties of mFRR Bids in respect of BM Units to the NETSO; and

+(o) the submission by the NETSO of mFRR Auction Result Data for the purposes of Section T and Section V.

 1.2 Interpretation